Mark Andrews (American football): 2020

-Andrews started the 2020 season off with five catches for 58 yards and two receiving touchdowns in the Ravens' 38–6 victory over the Cleveland Browns.
+Andrews started the 2020 season off with five catches for 58 yards and two receiving touchdowns in the Ravens' 38–6 victory over the Browns.
 In Week 3 against the Kansas City Chiefs, Andrews caught three of his eight targets and dropped a potential touchdown pass in the end zone during the 20–34 loss.
 Andrews rebounded in the following week’s game against the Washington Football Team, catching three passes for 57 yards and two touchdowns during the 31–17 win.
 In Week 11 against the Tennessee Titans, Andrews recorded five catches for 96 yards and a touchdown during the 24–30 overtime loss.
 He was placed on the reserve/COVID-19 list by the team on November 30, 2020, and activated on December 9.
 Andrews finished the 2020 season with 58 receptions for 701 receiving yards and seven receiving touchdowns.

 2021

 On September 6, 2021, the Ravens signed Andrews to a four-year, $56 million extension including $37.6 million guaranteed.
 In Week 3 against the Detroit Lions, Andrews had five receptions for 109 yards in a 19–17 comeback win.
 It was Andrews' first 100-yard game since Week 2 of the 2019 season.
 In Week 5 against the Indianapolis Colts, Andrews caught 11 of 13 targets for 147 yards and two touchdowns as well as two two-point conversion receptions (all career-highs), helping the Ravens to rally and win in overtime 31–25.
 Later that season, Andrews recorded three straight 100-yard receiving games between Weeks 14–16.
-In Week 14, Andrews recorded 11 receptions (tying his career-high from earlier in the season) for 115 yards and a touchdown in a 22–24 loss to the Cleveland Browns.
+In Week 14, Andrews recorded 11 receptions (tying his career-high from earlier in the season) for 115 yards and a touchdown in a 22–24 loss to the Browns.
 The next week, he had 10 receptions for 136 yards and two touchdowns in a 30–31 loss to the Green Bay Packers.
-In Week 16, he had eight receptions for 125 yards and a touchdown in 21–41 loss to the Cincinnati Bengals.
+In Week 16, he had eight receptions for 125 yards and a touchdown in 21–41 loss to the Bengals.

 Andrews would go on to finish the season setting a career high in receptions (107) and receiving yards (1,361) to go along with 9 receiving touchdowns in 17 games played.
 At the end of the season, Andrews was voted into his second Pro Bowl and was named First-team All-Pro by the Associated Press.
 He was ranked 32nd by his fellow players on the NFL Top 100 Players of 2022.